Petrophile fastigiata

 Petrophile fastigiata is a species of flowering plant in the family Proteaceae and is endemic to southwestern Western Australia.
 It is a shrub with pinnately-divided leaves with needle-shaped pinnae and sticky, oval heads of glabrous yellow to cream-coloured flowers.

 Description

 Petrophile fastigiata is a shrub that typically grows to a height of 1–1.5 m.
 Its leaves are glabrous, erect, up to 110 mm long, on a petiole 20–50 mm long, two or three times pinnately-divided, with mostly needle-shaped pinnae.
 The flowers are arranged in sessile, sticky, oval heads with many overlapping, triangular involucral bracts at the base.
 The flowers are about 10 mm long, glabrous and yellow to cream-coloured.
-Flowering occurs from September to November and the fruit is a nut, fused with others in a oval head up to 20–40 mm long.
+Flowering occurs from September to November and the fruit is a nut, fused with others in an oval head up to 20–40 mm long.

 Taxonomy

 Petrophile fastigiata was first formally described in 1810 by Robert Brown in the Transactions of the Linnean Society of London.
 The specific epithet (fastigiata) refers to the fastigiate, more or less erect leaves.